Joe85gr/FizzBuzz/README.md

 ### Notes:
 Yes, the order of the transformers is important.
 Having Buzz before Fizz, would break the tests.
-However, in a real scenario, the TransformationExecutor would receive the ITransformer through dependency injection, so the developers would be in control of the order and ensure it is correct.
-All the user would do is pass a range of numbers and wait for the result.
+Thankfully, the order is controlled by the developer, and all the user can input is a range of numbers.